Louisiana’s Commemoration of the Battle of Baton Rouge and Tribute to Bernardo de Galvez.

 A Proud Military Legacy Documented Back to 1665.

-On this Veterans Day, I’m considering the historical military legacy bridged by my own military service and that of my Revolutionary War ancestors.
+On this Veterans Day, I’m considering the historical military legacy bridged by my military service and that of my Revolutionary War ancestors.

 Above is my certificate of membership in the National Society Sons of The American Revolution honoring the service and contribution of my 4th Generation Great Grandfather, a French National named Mathieu Devaux dit Platillo who served under the command of the Spanish Colonial Louisiana Governor and General Bernardo de Galvez.
 See here, how three additional Colonial Louisiana Ancestors approved by the SAR.